 NYS DEC Water Quality Improvement Projects – CHECK WITH COUNTY SOIL AND WATER DISTRICT REGARDING PROGRAMS AND FEDERAL FUNDS FOR PROJECT IMPLEMENTATION

 Purpose: Implement practices to improve water quality

-USDA-SARE/Sustainable Agriculture – Farmer/Grower Grant – GREAT SOURCE FOR ON FARM RESEARCH PROJECTS
+Sustainable Agriculture Research and Education (SARE) – Farmer/Grower Grant – GREAT SOURCE FOR ON FARM RESEARCH PROJECTS

 Purpose: Support on-farm research demonstrations, marketing innovations, value adding activities and other projects.

 Funding: capped at $15,000; capital improvements limited to $500 of total project cost; no match required